Embedding Values is Essential for New Leadership

 Research published in MIT Sloan Management review critically challenges various survey reports.
 One of which states that reputation in terms of corporate social responsibility and ethics are important for up to 96% of students.
 In this study, it was found that less than 20% of students would prioritise company reputation as reasons to accept a job offer.
 Notwithstanding the contradictory findings, it was still found that “all other things being equal”, reputation and ethics would be the factor which swayed them to make their choice.

-An ethical business is of course judged mainly on the policies and behaviours at the interface of society.
+Ethical business is of course judged mainly on the policies and behaviours at the interface of society.
 If a business is congruent then, outward ethics and values have to begin within.
 Anything less will result in a business paying lip service to external pressure.
 Rather than being the ethics and values in action internally.

 Focus on values

 Working with CEO’s and business leaders I’ve seen a mixed approach to embedding values in their business.
 Some CEO’s are passionate about values.
 Their businesses reflect their values.
 When passion drives, then embedding values are just a natural by-product of their own commitment and enthusiasm.
 For others, it is more difficult.
 Although they don’t lack the commitment, sometimes the business has just not focused on values so much.